ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 \'0\'..\'9\'} to [parseWhile()] or by use of [parseUntil()] with a character set that does not belong to a name.
-Both functions return the number of processed characters and provide the captured [string]{.str} in the passed var parameter.
+Both functions return the number of processed characters and provide the captured [string] in the passed var parameter.
 Note that we can use the slice operator .. to specify character ranges for the char set parameter when the characters build a continues sequence in the ASCII table.